Channel Islands National Park

-Let’s start with the good one - Santa Cruz Island.
+Let’s start with the good island - Santa Cruz Island.
 It’s one of the biggest of the islands in the park, but I barely hiked any of it.
 Instead we had booked a sea cave kayaking tour for our day on this island.
 So we spent the day on the ocean in kayaks exploring up and down the coast.
 We actually got incredibly lucky with our tour group, it was a smaller group (7 people – 4 kayaks, including us) and halfway through the tour everybody except us decided they had enough kayaking for the day and headed in.
 So the second half of the day was basically a private kayaking tour with us and our guide.
 We saw tons of wildlife, went in and out of caves so tight we had to rock the kayak back and forth to get out, and did not get eaten by sharks or have the kayak boarded by pirates.
 Plus, for not having kayaked in several years the water was really calm around the island so it was really easy to paddle and get around.
 The only issue I had the whole day was my own fault in putting the wrong memory card in my GoPro so it kept crashing on the trip (Protip, 4K video takes a U3 Class 10 card).
 Aside from that it was definitely the way to spend the day.

 Now for the bad island – East Anacapa Island (aka Bird Shit Island).
 It had the better of the two boat rides out to the island - we finally saw whales!!!!
 (Go figure, you need to get on the boat that’s not a whale watching tour boat to see whales.)
 Once on the island the park ranger gives you a quick talk about what you should not do on the island then you are off and exploring.
 There are basically two sights to see on the island.
 On one side you have the lighthouse (which you can’t go inside) and on the other side you have the most amazing view of the ocean and some smaller islands.
 In-between those you have the decaying corpses of 10,000 dead gulls and 50 million tons of smelly bird shit and no shade.